open-component-model/ocm-website/content/en/docs/guides/complex-component-structure-deployment.md

 ### Backend

-We don't have the backend configuration but our localization rules are also inside the same ConfigData object.
+We don't have any configuration for the backend but our localization rules are present inside the ConfigData object.
 So we'll point at that.
 And we'll use the `image` resource for localizing the deployment.

 ```yaml